3akur6/data-structure-practice/README.md

 ### student table
 ---

-a simple student table program which supports CURD
+a simple student table program which supports CRUD
 features:
 * give a user interface and colorful output
 * use `readline.h` to strongly deal with user's input
+* add one or more items to database in smarter way
 ![student table](https://github.com/3akur6/data-structure-practice/blob/master/assets/student_table.png)

 ### link list